 If the value of the right operand is zero, a System.DivideByZeroException is thrown.
 If the resulting value is too large to represent in the decimal format, a System.OverflowException is thrown.
 If the result value is too small to represent in the decimal format, the result is zero.
-The scale of the result, before any rounding, is the same as the scale of y, and the sign of the result, if non-zero, is the same as that of x.
+The scale of the result, before any rounding, is the larger of the scales of the two operands, and the sign of the result, if non-zero, is the same as that of x.

-Decimal remainder is equivalent to using the remainder operator of type System.
-Decimal.
+Decimal remainder is equivalent to using the remainder operator of type System.Decimal.